UPPMAX/UPPMAX-documentation/docs/getting_started/linux_basics.md

     - Override asking with

     ```console
-    rm –f <>
+    rm -f <>
     ```
     - Do you want this to be the case everytime you start a new session?
-       - Edit file ".bashrc" in /home directory by adding the above alias line on any but the first line.
+       - Edit file `.bashrc` in /home directory by adding the above alias line on any but the first line.
     - These steps will also work for ``mv`` and ``cp``.